 Psi Chi, University Honors, University of Michigan, Ann Arbor, Michigan, USA

-Kevin Bennett, PhD, is a teaching professor at The Pennsylvania State University, Beaver Campus.
-He is the program coordinator for the psychology baccalaureate degree at the campus and a fellow at the Centre for Urban Design and Mental Health.
+Kevin Bennett, PhD, is a teaching professor of social-personality psychology at The Pennsylvania State University, Beaver Campus, program coordinator for the BA/BS psychology degree, and a fellow at the Centre for Urban Design and Mental Health.
 His research explores individual differences in human activity in the built environment.

 Dr. Bennett earned his Ph.D. in Psychology from City, University of London in the UK and degrees from the University of New Mexico (M.S., Experimental Psychology) and the University of Michigan (B.A., Psychology).

 Bennett teaches courses in applied social psychology, personality science, evolutionary psychology, and serial killers at Penn State Beaver.